MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues-pc-app.md

 Large 3D models are stored in [!include[pn-hololens](../includes/pn-hololens.md)] memory while in use; therefore, the experience is significantly slower if there are too many models in a guide. **For reasonable performance, we recommend that you don't exceed 450 MB of 3D models in a single guide.**

+## You can create guides with the same name without overwriting old guides

+You can create multiple guides with the same name.
+While this prevents unintentional overwrites of old files, it's confusing when you choose a guide from a list.
+When you create a new guide, make sure to use a unique name.

 ## Staying on the account picker for more than 25 seconds during HoloLens sign-in will make it unresponsive

 When you get to the screen where you can select between different saved accounts on [!include[pn-hololens](../includes/pn-hololens.md)], choose an option within 25 seconds.
 After 25 seconds, it becomes unresponsive, and you will need to restart the app.
 This issue has been fixed on RS5 but still exists on RS4 if you have that installed.